To write for plain men,

 that they never studied,

-as if they meant to tell you something — but what? —
+as if to tell you something — but what? —

 for gentlemen who stop before a set of ruins